Denominators and Differences of Boundary Slopes for (1,1)-Knots: Our Results

-We now prove our result restated here for convenience.
+We now prove Theorem \ref{res} restated here for convenience.

-{Theorem \ref{res}} \begin{resre} For any odd integer $n > 1$, the $(2,-3,n)$-pretzel knot, which is the Montesinos knot is a hyperbolic (1,1)-knot whose exterior in $S^3$ contains an essential surface with boundary slope $2(n-1)^2/n$ and Euler characteristic $-n$. \end{resre}
+\begin{thm} For any integers $m,n>1$ with $n$ odd, the exterior of the Montesinos knot $K=K(-1/2, m/(2m\pm1),1/n)$ contains an essential surface with $n$ sheets, one boundary component, Euler characteristic $-n$, and boundary slope $2(n-1)^2/n$ if $m$ is even and $2(n+1)^2/n$ if $m$ is odd. \end{thm}

-\begin{proof} Again, the $(2,-3,n)$-pretzel knot is the Montesinos knot $K(1/2, -1/3, 1/n)$ and hence $K_n$ by Theorem \ref{equiv}; see Figure \ref{knot}.
-This is not a torus knot by Theorem \ref{pretz} and thus is hyperbolic by Proposition \ref{hyp}.
-Theorem \ref{MSY} establishes that $K_n$ has tunnel number one and admits a (1,1)-decomposition, i.e., is a (1,1)-knot.
-We now use the algorithm of \cite{HatcherOertel89} described in Section \ref{prelim} and Formula (\ref{euler}) to show that $S^3 \smallsetminus K_n$ contains an essential surface with boundary slope $2(n-1)^2/n$ and Euler characteristic $-n$.